jamesjiadazhan/dietaryindex/README.md

 1. Calculate the serving size of each food and nutrient category
 2. Calculate the individual dietary index

-Currently, **dietaryindex** can calculate AHEI, HEI2015, AHEIP, DASH, DASHI, MED, MEDI for the BLOCK FFQ and HEI2015 for NIH-AARP and NHANES.
+Currently, **dietaryindex** can calculate AHEI, HEI2015, AHEIP, DASH, DASHI, MED, MEDI for the BLOCK FFQ and HEI2015 for NIH-AARP, NHANES, and ASA24.
 However, if you manually calculate the serving sizes, by using the second step of the **dietaryindex**, it would work for all existing dietary assessment tools (e.g. FFQ, ASA24, food record) to calculate all dietary indexes.

 The **dietaryindex** package relies on the **dplyr** and **readr** packages.
 Please install them ahead.